weaversa/cryptol-course/labs/LanguageBasics/LanguageBasics.md

 * Properties may be partially applied: `:check gcdDividesBoth' 0` finds the problem faster since it only is using random values for the second argument.
+* WARNING: `:prove gcdDividesBoth'` will never complete.
+If you issue that command, you'll need to use `CTRL-C` once or twice to interrupt.
+The reason this proof won't complete is too technical for the moment.

 Let's patch up that property.
 (You surely noticed the prime (`'`) in the property name which is a giveaway that is not really the property I have in mind.)